 Any time you see "er.lib.k-state.edu" in a DOI or other URL, remove it for your citation link.
 It is what tells the database to ask for your K-State eID login, and will not work for anyone outside of K-State

 Correct DOI format for APA 7th edition: http://doi.org/10.26634/jet.17.4.17670

 APA 7th edition does not use "doi:" in front of the DOI link.

 I highly recommend using a bibliographic management tool.
 It will save you lots of time in writing your bibliographies, but be sure to proofread - it isn't perfect!
 Zotero is a good (free) citation management option.
 Zotero has a quick start guide, and you can find many Zotero tutorials online.

 Find more citation tools on our Citations and Bibliographies research guide.

 Purdue University's Online Writing Lab (OWL) is a good resource for more information about APA and other citation formats.
+The APA website provides lots of great tutorials.
 The APA Style Blog (an official publication of APA) answers questions about tricky citation issues.